Dental Implants Specialist in Houston, TX

 The dental implantation procedure takes place in a few steps.
 First, an x-ray and oral exam need to be completed by a dentist or oral surgeon.
 It is at this time that some patients find that they are not a valid candidate for this procedure because they have jawbone damage that inhibits the jaw from being able to support the implants.
 If you are approved for the procedure, a date will be set.

-On the day of the first surgery you will be sedated and an implant, or multiple implants if you have multiple missing teeth, will be placed at the site of the missing tooth and rooted into the jawbone.
+On the day of the first surgery in our clinic in Houston, TX you will be sedated and a dental implant, or multiple implants if you have multiple missing teeth, will be placed at the site of the missing tooth and rooted into the jawbone.

 Occasionally, one implant can act as an anchor for many implants as a result of the implant being attached to the jawbone.
 Implants are usually made of titanium and act as a root.
-After this procedure, the patient must allow the implants to heal for around 4 months.
-During these four months the titanium root implant will fuse with the jawbone, creating a strong enough base for the artificial teeth to be attached.
-After the healing process is over, a minor surgery will be performed to expose the top of the titanium root implant.
+After this procedure, our dental implant specialist allows the patient to heal for around 4 months.
+During these four months, the titanium root implant will fuse with the jawbone, creating a strong enough base for the artificial teeth to be attached.
+After the healing process is over, minor surgery will be performed to expose the top of the titanium root implant.
 After the implant is exposed, a post is attached.

-Although the dental implant procedure is a bit more costly, in the long run it pays itself off with strength, endurance, visual appeasement, and reduced risk of needing another implant procedure.
+Although the dental implant procedure is a bit more costly, in the long run, it pays itself off with strength, endurance, visual appeasement, and a reduced risk of needing another implant procedure.

 How Do Dental Implants Compare To Dentures